kowaltek/.dotfiles/readme.md

 ### Alacritty

 Alacritty is build from source for now.
-It's set as default terminal emulator for i3.

 ### Tmux